sruShiva/ResearchPulse/README.md

 1. **Colab Notebook** - A walkthrough and step-by-step guide for the agentic app.
 2. **Demo Code** - The code for the app's demo.
 3. **PowerPoint Presentation** - A detailed presentation outlining the business problem and the proposed solution.

+## Agents used to achieve results:
+1. text_to_aql_to_text – Transforms natural language into AQL queries and converts the results back into text.
+2. text_to_nx_algorithm_to_text – Interprets natural language to apply specialized NetworkX algorithms and returns the results.
+3. analyse_networkx – Performs graph analysis from a stakeholder perspective using advanced data analytics algorithms and provides insights.
+4. visualize_graph – Generates visual representations of graph analytics for better interpretation.

 ## Instructions for the app: